Avestan

 Avestan (/əˈvɛstən/ ə-VESS-tən) is the liturgical language of Zoroastrianism.
 It belongs to the Iranian branch of the Indo-European language family and was originally spoken during the Avestan period (c.
-1500 – 400 BCE) (Note: Scholarship dicusses a wide range of possibilities regarding the dating of Avestan.
+1500 BCE) (Note: Scholarship dicusses a wide range of possibilities regarding the dating of Avestan.
 A discussion on this topic is provided below.) by the Iranians living in eastern Greater Iran as evidenced from names in Avestan geography.

 After Avestan became extinct, its religious texts were transmitted orally, then collected and put into writing during the Sasanian period (c.
-400 – 500 CE).
+400 CE).
 The extant material falls into two groups: Old Avestan (c.
-1500 – 900 BCE) and Younger Avestan (c.
-900 – 400 BCE).
+1500 BCE) and Younger Avestan (c.
+900 BCE).
 The immediate ancestor of Old Avestan was the Proto-Iranian language, a sister language to the Proto-Indo-Aryan language, with both having developed from the earlier Proto-Indo-Iranian language.
 As such, Old Avestan is quite close in both grammar and lexicon to Vedic Sanskrit, the oldest preserved Indo-Aryan language.

 Name

-The Avestan texts consistently use the term Arya, i.e., Iranian, for the speakers of Avestan.
+The Avestan texts consistently use the term Arya, "Iranian", for the speakers of Avestan.
 The same term also appears in ancient Persian and Greek sources as an umbrella term for Iranian languages.
 Despite this, the Avestan texts never use Arya, or any other term, specifically in reference to the language itself, and its native name therefore remains unknown.

-The modern name Avestan is instead derived from the Avesta, which is the name of the written collection of the Avestan texts.
-This collection was created during the Sasanian period to complement the, up to then, purely oral tradition.
+The modern name Avestan is instead derived from Avesta, which is the name of the written collection of the Avestan texts.
+This collection was created during the Sasanian Empire period, to complement the up-to-then purely oral tradition.
 Like Vedic, Avestan is therefore a language which is named after the text corpus in which it is used and simply means language of the Avesta.
 The name Avesta comes from Persian اوستا (avestâ) itself derived from Middle Persian abestāg.
 It might originate from a hypothetical Avestan term *upastāvaka (praise song).
-The language was sometimes called Zend in older works, stemming from a misunderstanding of the Zend (commentaries and interpretations of Zoroastrian scripture) as synonymous with the Avesta itself, due to both often being bundled together as Zend-Avesta.
+The language was sometimes called Zend in older works, stemming from a misunderstanding of Zend (commentaries and interpretations of Zoroastrian scripture) as referring to the Avesta itself, due to both often being bundled together as Zend-Avesta.